 Important: Resources.
-You will require the latest LTR version of LTR version of QGIS, plus the dataset raster-analysis.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset rasteranalysis.zip which you can download from CANVAS.
 For this section, you will need the following files:

-- overlay.qgs a QGIS project preloaded with the datasets described below;
+- overlay.ggs a QGIS project preloaded with the datasets described below;

 - suit1.tif

 - suit2.tif